Henry Watkins Allen: Death and legacy

 Allen died in Mexico City on April 22, 1866, of a stomach disorder.
 Allen was initially buried at Mexico City National Cemetery and Memorial, however his body was returned to New Orleans 10 years later, for burial at Lafayette Cemetery.
 In 1885, 19 years after his death, Allen's remains were reinterred on the grounds in front of the Old Louisiana State Capitol in Baton Rouge, in a grave marked by a rose-colored obelisk.

-Many things in Louisiana have been named after Allen, and in 2020 a debate opened up on the impact of Allen's legacy since he had been a Confederate official, slaveholder, and opponent of Black political rights.
+Many things in Louisiana have been named after Allen, and in 2020 a debate opened up on the impact of Allen's legacy since he had been a Confederate official, enslaver, and opponent of Black political rights.

 Allen Parish in western Louisiana is named for him, as is Port Allen, a small city on the west bank of the Mississippi River across from Baton Rouge.
 The neighborhood in which he lived in while in Shreveport was later named as Allendale.

 The Henry Watkins Allen Camp #133, of the Sons of Confederate Veterans is named in his honor.
 Camp #435, Sons of Confederate Veterans, was chartered in 1903 as the Kirby Smith Camp, but the name was changed prior to 1935 to the Henry Watkins Allen Camp #435 in honor of Shreveport's famous resident.
 Camp #435 is no longer in existence.

 Henry W. Allen Elementary School, a public school in New Orleans, is named for him.
-In 2021, the elementary school name is being debated for a name change based on Allen's controversial legacy.
+In 2021, the elementary school name was being debated for a name change based on Allen's controversial legacy.
+The building, which became a part of The Willow School and began serving as its middle school, was renamed after Ellis Marsalis Jr.

 A statue of Allen (1962) by sculptor Angela Gregory is located in Port Allen.
-In July 2020, a proposal to remove the statue was presented to the West baton Rouge Parish Council.
+In July 2020, a proposal to remove the statue was presented to the West Baton Rouge Parish Council.
 The council voted 6-3 not to remove the statue.
 A maquette of Gregory's Allen statue can be found at the West Baton Rouge Museum.
 A bust of Allen, along with Lee, Jackson and Beauregard, is located on the Confederate memorial in front of the Caddo Parish Courthouse in Shreveport.